Wang Wulong

 Wang Wulong (王武龙; born February 1942) is a former Chinese politician who spent his entire career in east China's Jiangsu province.
 He was investigated by the party's anti-graft watchdog in October 2006.
 Previously he served as vice chairman of Jiangsu Provincial People's Congress.
 He served as chairman of Nanjing Municipal People's Congress and before that, party secretary and mayor of Nanjing.
-He was an alternate member of the 15th Central Committee of the Chinese Communist Party.
+He was an alternate of the 15th Central Committee of the Chinese Communist Party.
 He was the first vice ministerial-level official in Nanjing to be targeted by anti-corruption authorities since 2008, before Yang Weize, Ji Jianye, Miao Ruilin, and Zhang Jinghua.

 Biography

 Wang was born in Huai'an County (now Huai'an), Jiangsu, in February 1942.
 In 1962, he entered Nanjing Forestry University, majoring in chemical technology of forest products.
 He joined the Chinese Communist Party (CCP) in March 1965.
 After university, he met the Cultural Revolution and became a sent-down youth at Red Flag Farm in August 1968.
 In February 1970, he was assigned to Xuzhou Electrolytic Chemical Plant, where he worked for over seven years.
 He became deputy director of Xuzhou Chemical Industry Institute in August 1977, factory deputy director of Xuzhou Gas Factory in March 1980, and party secretary of Xuzhou Chemical Plant in May 1981.